SarahTaylorProject/trove_experiment/README.md

 # Trove API Experiment
-Version at January 18th 2017, very similar to December 2017 but a minor change
+Version at January 18th 2017, very similar to December 2017

-Searches Trove (National Library of Australia) for historical articles matching input town name and search term Writes results to csv file and then proceeds to read them aloud with the "say_something" method
+Searches Trove (National Library of Australia) for historical articles matching input town name and search term

+Writes results to csv file and then proceeds to read them aloud with the "say_something" method

 ## Usage